Sweat-preventing injections

 Anti-sweating injections

-This treatment works by injecting a drug which blocks the production of sweat.
-It is extremely effective, working for up to 95% of people who try it.
-The effects take a couple of weeks to develop and typically last between 3 and 9 months, before a repeat treatment is required.
-For many patients this is a seasonal problem, worse in the summer, and so it’s quite common for patients to have this treatment just once per year in the lead up to the hotter months.
-Other patients who are troubled year round often chose to come more frequently for repeat treatments.
+Sweat-preventing injections work by injecting a drug that blocks the production of sweat in the treated area.
+This treatment is extremely effective, working for up to 95% of people who try it.
+The effects take a couple of weeks to develop and typically last between 3 and 9 months before a repeat treatment is required.

 Patient Reviews